This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 If you know you will use the Metrorail or Metrobus, save time by adding money to the pass before you get to the city.
 That way you are off and running when you arrive.

-You can use Google Maps to plan your trip on the Metrorail and estimate the cost.
+You can use Google Maps or CityMapper to plan your trip on the Metrorail and estimate the cost.

 Capital Bikeshare App Download